colinangusmackay/family-tree/_posts/2020-05-17-removing-living-people.md

 Naturally, when creating a family tree I started with myself and my immediate relatives, most of whom are still living.
 When I created this website I realised that I shouldn't be displaying information about living people.

 As I was writing the software that extracts information from the GEDCOM file to create this site I made some efforts to exclude living people.
 However, this is was not foolproof.
-I knew there would be errors and I have endeavoured to err on the side of caution so that some false positives are excluded, but hopefully no false negatives. i.e. Sometimes the software thinks a person is a live when they have died.
+I knew there would be errors and I have endeavoured to err on the side of caution so that some false positives are excluded, but hopefully no false negatives. i.e. Sometimes the software thinks a person is alive when they have died.

 **Rule One**